boyko11/wordle/README.md

 2. WordleGuessService - given a guess word and a target word return the guess response as described in the requirements
 3. GameSessionService
    1. Start a game session - generate a unique GameSessionId
-   2. Maintain Session State information - ie, How for along the game session for a certain game_id is - how many tries are left in the session for a specific game_id.
+   2. Maintain Session State information - Record guesses.
+Have them available in case of backend restart.
+Indicate game over
 4. Rest Stuff - Flask handler for the HTTP Posts

 ## Installation